astrashevskiy/MobileQA/README.md

 execute tests with
-"mvn test" - this will execute tests using SauceLab device farm
+"mvn test" - this will execute tests using SauceLabs device farm

 and then to generate allure use
 "mvn site"